How rumour sparked panic and three-day bank run in Chinese city

 Others, like Qu, are holding their nerve.

-On a visit to see his hospitalised granddaughter, he decided to nip into a local bank where he still has about 10,000 yuan - just for a look.
+On a visit to see his hospitalised daughter, he decided to nip into a local bank where he still has about 10,000 yuan - just for a look.

 "I'm not nervous about my money in the bank.
 It's protected by national law."